Criminal Background Checks

-- After notice to the individual, the University must wait five days before taking any adverse action in order to give the applicant an opportunity to refute the information.
+- After notice to the individual, the University must wait five (5) business days before taking any adverse action in order to give the applicant an opportunity to refute the information.

 - After the University takes an adverse action, it must give the individual notice (post-adverse letter).
 It must include: